forseti-security/forseti-security/_docs/_latest/develop/dev/gcp-api.md

 1. Inherit from the `BaseRepositoryClient`.
 1. Initialize it with quota parameters.
 1. Define the property method named after the bar resource we want to interact with, e.g. bar().
-This property method will initialize a [\_FooBarRepository class](Step-5:-Create-\_FooBarRepository-class,-to-install-the-base-GCP-API-functionalities), which will install the base GCP API functionalities
-(building requests, authentication, and API methods).
+This property method will initialize a \_FooBarRepository class (see next section), which will install the base GCP API functionalities (building requests, authentication, and API methods).